bomtall/chip-shop/setup/tailscale.md

 tailscale up --auth-key=$TS_AUTHKEY --ssh
 ```

 - `$TS_AUTHKEY` should be replaced with your actual Tailscale authentication key.
 You can generate an auth key from the Tailscale admin console.
+  - **What is an Auth Key?** An auth key is used to authenticate a server without needing to manually log in to the server and complete the authentication process.
+This is particularly useful for automated server setups or when you need to provision multiple servers without manual intervention.
+  - **How to Generate an Auth Key:** To generate an auth key, log in to your [Tailscale Admin Console](https://login.tailscale.com/admin).
+Navigate to the **Keys** section and click **Generate Key**.
+You will have several options for the type of key:
+    - **Reusable Key**: This key can be used multiple times and does not expire.
+    - **Ephemeral Key**: This key is valid for one-time use and is more secure for temporary or automated setups.
+It will automatically expire after a specified duration.
+  - Copy the generated key and use it in place of `$TS_AUTHKEY` in the command above.
 - The `--ssh` flag allows SSH access over Tailscale.

 ## Step 3: Connect to Your Server via Tailscale